onlynv/onlynv/packages/cli/README.md

 ## More commands

-In addition to those aforementioned, the CLi also offers:
+In addition to those aforementioned, the CLI also offers:

 -   `nv ping` - Check the connection status of your authority.
 -   `nv glob` - View all env files known to the CLI